orangecms/fxos-workshop/src/slides.md

 ---

 class: center, middle
-# Eine statische Mini-App erstellen
+# Creating a static app

 ---

-## Mindestbestandteile einer App
+## Minimum set of files comprising an app

-1. `webapp.manifest` (Meta-Informationen der App)
+1. `webapp.manifest` (meta information of the app)
-2. HTML-Datei (die eigentliche App)
+2. HTML file (the actual app)
-3. Icons (für den Launcher / Homescreen)
+3. Icons (for the launcher / home screen)

 ---